 Property owners are subject to all local permitting requirements, codes, ordinances and laws.
 However, Lake View Park building set-backs take precedence (and are generally more restrictive) over those of the City.

+Set-backs in Lake View Park are more restrictive than the City requirements and take precedence over City requirements.
 In general, the side set-back for lots with 100' or more of road frontage is 15' from the side property line.
 The side set-back for lots with less than 100', is 10' from the side property line.
-Front and rear set-backs are larger, and vary throughout the neighborhood.
-As these requirements are not uniform throughout LVP, each home owner should consult the original deed to their property for the specific set-backs and other restrictions.
+Front set-backs are generally 30' - 40' and vary by street throughout the neighborhood.
+As these requirements are not uniform throughout LVP, each home owner should consult the original deed to their property for their specific set-backs and restrictions.
 In the absence of prescribed set-backs in the deed, the City requirement must be met.

 Lake View Park original deeds (dating in the 1920s, 1930s and 1940s) "run with the land" and therefore are applicable no matter how many times the property has transferred.
 If you are buying a property or planning alterations, you should be familiar with the property's original deed which can be found at the Buncombe County Court House.